This post has been updated on 26 Feb, 2024

-#8 Technical issues: Even if you are a tech whiz, the technical issues can occur, and everything can’t be resolved in-house.
+#8.
+Technical issues: Even if you are a tech whiz, technical issues can occur, and everything can’t be resolved in-house.
 To avoid interruptions, you will need to contact your service provider for support.
 However, not every vendor provides 24/7 support to their clients.

 Here are the advantages and disadvantages of cloud computing in points for easy reference:

 A list of advantages and disadvantages of cloud computing: